paulnivin/cni-ipvlan-vpc-k8s/README.md

 ## Features

-* Designed and tested on Kubernetes in AWS (v1.9 with CRI-O)
+* Designed and tested on Kubernetes in AWS (v1.10 with CRI-O and Docker)
 * No overlay network; very low overhead with IPvlan
 * No external or local network services required outside of the AWS EC2 API; host-local scale up and scale down of network resources